ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

 ### User for Prometheus metrics exporter

-The Valkey instance for Gitea will have its own Prometheus metrics exporter module.
+The Valkey instance for Forgejo will have its own Prometheus metrics exporter module.
 This module uses the `default` Valkey user to access the metrics from the Valkey instance.
-[As it happened in the gitea's case](G033%20-%20Deploying%20services%2002%20~%20gitea%20-%20Part%202%20-%20Valkey%20cache%20server.md#user-for-prometheus-metrics-exporter), you have to duplicate the default user's information to make it available as environment variables for this exporter module:
+[As it happened in the Ghost's case](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md#user-for-prometheus-metrics-exporter), you have to duplicate the default user's information to make it available as environment variables for this exporter module:

 1. Create a `default_user_env.properties` under the `secrets` folder:

     ~~~sh
-    $ touch $HOME/k8sprjs/gitea/components/cache-valkey/secrets/default_user_env.properties
+    $ touch $HOME/k8sprjs/forgejo/components/cache-valkey/secrets/default_user_env.properties
     ~~~

 2. Enter the `default` user's name and password in `secrets/default_user_env.properties` as environment variables: